Step 3

 Some seriously ill or dying people do not want certain medical procedures or treatments at the end of life.
 Others do not want to be taken to a hospital if a medical issue arises, or be given aggressive treatment.
 An advance directive (AD) alone may not be enough to ensure that wishes to limit treatment will be honored because ADs are not recognized by emergency medical personnel and first responders.

-A Do-not-rescuscitate (DNR)/Clinician orders for life-sustaining treatment (COLST) order is necessary to ensure that a preference to limit treatment will be honored across all care settings – particularly in an emergency.
-DNR/COLST orders are the outcome of a shared decision-making process between a patient (or their agent, guardian or surrogate, if the patient lacks decision-making capacity) and their clinician (physician, physician assistant or nurse practitioner).
+A Do-not-resuscitate (DNR)/Clinician orders for life-sustaining treatment (COLST) order is necessary to ensure that a preference to limit treatment will be honored across all care settings – particularly in an emergency.
+DNR/COLST orders are the outcome of a shared decision-making process between a patient (or their agent, guardian or surrogate, if the patient lacks decision-making capacity) and their clinician (MD, DO, PA, APRN).
 They are based on an individual’s current medical condition and their goals and values.

 DNR/COLST orders address the following medical treatments: